 - the money and property in the estate is worth more than any debt owed by the estate

-The QLTR will then collect the money and property in the estate and pay any debts.
+The KLTR will then collect the money and property in the estate and pay any debts.

 How to claim

-To check an estate or a potential estate of a relative visit the QLTR website.
+To check an estate or a potential estate of a relative visit the KLTR website.